intel-iot-devkit/parking-lot-counter-cpp/README.md

 ## Introduction

 This parking space monitor is one of a series of reference implementations for Computer Vision (CV) using the OpenVINO™ toolkit.
-This application is designed for a parking space area mounted camera which monitors available parking space by tracking the counts of the vehicles entering and leaving the parking space area.
+This application is designed for a parking lot area mounted camera which monitors available parking space by tracking the counts of the vehicles entering and leaving the parking lot area.

-This example is intended to demonstrate how to use CV to monitor parking spaces in dedicated parking area.
+This example is intended to demonstrate how to use CV to monitor parking space in dedicated parking area.

 ## Requirements